beefyfinance/beefy-blog/content/articles/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.en.md

 ![](/uploads/vvs3.png)

 ### Stake $BIFI-$CRO LP and earn $VVS

 If you have $BIFI and $CRO in your Cronos wallet, you can stake them together on VVS’s Liquidity Pools to create $BIFI-$CRO LP tokens and then earn $VSS with their crystal farms It’s a two-step process:

 1\.
 Head to the [$BIFI-$CRO Liquidity Pool](https://vvs.finance/add/CRO/0xe6801928061CDbE32AC5AD0634427E140EFd05F9), connect your wallet, and deposit $BIFI and $CRO in equal monetary amounts.
-You’ll then receive $BIFI-$CRP LP tokensMake sure you save some $CRO for transaction fees.
+You’ll then receive $BIFI-$CRP LP tokens.
+Make sure you save some $CRO for transaction fees.

 ![](/uploads/vss4.png)